-There is one question that most job applicants fear when they are filling out a job application or going in for an interview:
+There is one question that most job applicants fear when they are filling out a job application or going in for a job interview:

-Explaining a Past Job Termination on your Resume
+How to Explain a Past Job Termination on Your Resume

 This is an easy one, but I will still outline what should be on your resume when you explain the job you were terminated from.
 On your resume, you should include: